Staff Profiles

 Biography

 Originally from Canada, I moved to London in 2012 to pursue a MSc in International History at the London School of Economics and Political Science.
 Following that I spent 18 months working in the Civil Service, as a researcher in the Department for Work and Pensions and then as a Private Secretary in what was then the Department for Business, Innovation & Skills.
 In 2014 I began a PhD at Queen Mary University of London, which explored the UK's relationship with the European Community in the period from the UK's accession in 1973 to the referendum in 1975.
-After completing my PhD in 2018 I completed post-doctoral fellowships at the University of Cambridge and a Leverhulme Early Career Fellowship at the University of Westminster.
+After completing my PhD in 2018 I held post-doctoral fellowships at the University of Cambridge and a Leverhulme Early Career Fellowship at the University of Westminster.
 I joined Newcastle in 2025 as a Lecturer in History.

 My research focuses on British international history and politics in the period after 1945.
 My main area of interest is the UK's relationship with European integration, especially the European Community and European Union.
 More broadly, I am interested in party-political debates about the UK's place in the world after 1945; the history of the EU and other international institutions; and referendums and direct democracy.
 I use a variety of sources in my research including official archives, personal papers, oral histories and public opinion polling.
 I welcome enquiries for research supervision in these areas.